Japan–United States relations: Public opinion

 According to a 2015 Pew survey, 68% of Americans believe that the US can trust Japan, compared to 75% of Japanese who believe that Japan can trust the United States.
-According to a 2018 Pew survey, 67% of people in Japan had a favorable view of the United States, 75% had a favorable view of the American people, and 24% had confidence in the US president, and in a 2019 Pew survey Japanese respondents considered the US their closest ally, with 63% of people in Japan picking the US, while other countries were picked by 1% or less.
+According to a 2025 Pew survey, 55% of people in Japan had a favorable view of the United States, while 44% had an unfavorable view; 38% had confidence in US president Donald Trump, while 61% did not.
+According to a Kyodo News survey in 2025, 47% of Japanese favor emphasizing ties with the United States over relations with China, 48% favor keeping ties with both countries at the same level, while 1% favor relations with China.

 A 2021 Gallup poll showed that 84% of Americans had a favorable view of Japan.
 However, only 1% of Americans regarded Japan as their closest foreign policy partner in a 2021 Pew survey, compared to 31% who did so for the UK, 13% for Canada, 9% for Israel, 7% for Germany, and 4% for France.
 According to a New York Times analysis of YouGov data in 2017, American survey respondents ranked Japan as their 21st closest ally, behind all other key American allies such as other G7 countries, Israel, Australia, New Zealand, and most other Western European countries.